 Perhaps the Minister will give us some clarification on those matters.

 I am all for trade deals and for working in partnership, but not at the expense of lives.
-As furious as those who are removed from our treaty list may be, doing the right thing may mean doing the difficult thing.
+Furious as those who are removed from our treaty list may be, doing the right thing may mean doing the difficult thing.
 Sometimes the difficult thing is the moral and right thing to do, and this legislation must be given the freedom to do those things.
-I welcome the Government’s commitment to legislate to change, and we will all support the introduction of the Magnitsky Bill that the Secretary of State has mentioned.
+I welcome the Government’s commitment to legislate to change, and am sure we will all support the introduction of the Magnitsky Bill that the Secretary of State has mentioned.

 I am a great admirer of America, and not just because I go there on holiday every two or three years.
 I love the American people.
 I love the escapism that America has and I am proud of my Ulster Scots foundation, history and tradition.
-I am pleased to say for the record that 18 Presidents of the United States of America have Ulster Scots ancestry, which tells us something about the part of Northern Ireland that I come from—that we can produce 18 Presidents of the United States of America.
-It tells us that they were fine presidents, by the way, and that the history of the United States comes from here and other countries in the world.
+I am pleased to say for the record that 18 Presidents of the United States of America have had Ulster Scots ancestry, which tells us something about the wee part of Northern Ireland that I come from—that we can produce 18 Presidents of the United States of America.
+It tells us that they were fine Presidents, by the way, and that the history of the United States comes from here and other countries in the world.

 There have been various examples.
 Indeed, this year, our Prime Minister was open enough to admit that it might be appropriate to characterise our relationship on extradition as lopsided; I think that tells us all about the position between the UK and the USA.
 It has been well argued that the current legislation and the 2003 treaty require the UK to meet a higher evidential threshold—I understand that—than the US before extradition will be ordered.
-It is abundantly clear that we must take steps to rectify that in the Bill and I am pleased that that seems to be the case.
-Again, however, perhaps the Minister will give us some clarification on that.
+It is abundantly clear that we must take steps to rectify that in the Bill, and I am pleased that that seems to be the case.
+Again, however, perhaps the Minister will give us some clarification.

 I also ask the Minister about contact with the local Administrations—the Northern Ireland Assembly, the Scottish Parliament and the Welsh Assembly—to which the hon.
 Member for City of Durham (Mary Kelly Foy) referred.
 Will the Minister confirm that those talks and discussions have taken place and that the regions’ full input is part of the deal?